-The Presiding judge shall be chosen by a majority vote of the Judges of the Superior Court and s h a I I hold office at their pleasure.
+The Presiding judge shall be chosen by a majority vote of the Judges of the Superior Court and shall hold office at their pleasure.
 He or she shall perform the duties prescribed by the California Rules of Court and by these Rules.
 The Presiding judge shall, when necessary, designate an acting Presiding judge.
 The Superior Court shall comply with the court's Governance and Administrative Policies Manual.